 When watching Patrick Panetta’s films their simplicity seems as banal as it does feel disturbing and hypnotic.
 Filmed off the computer screen, Panetta’s retro-constructivist photoshop files are organised in layers and animated by pressing the arrow buttons on the keyboard.
 A blue square moves up, a purple circle moves towards another purple circle, a red triangle approaches a black rectangle.
 Each film’s soundtrack represents what the artist was listening to on the radio when filming the shapes move.
 Not much is happening, each film’s outdated programming refers back to a time when Photoshop was at the height of digital manipulation.
 Panetta’s films seem like ancient digital mantras foreboding current uncertainties such as FaceApp or Deepfakes.

 All works in EXILE’s presentation fail their own expectation.
 Chatbots, pills and videos remain passive to the viewer, inactive, disappointing to us and disappointed by themselves.
 No process, no progress is to be found that elevates the digital realm to the advanced enlightened spirit we so badly want it to be.
 Nothing talks, nothing works, nothing animates our senses to expect more from the machine we are trapped in then acidic hic-ups of our own inundated consumption.
-Found together in a corner of the outdated Post City machinery the works of Fette Sans, Lou Cantor and Patrick Panetta appear allegorical like ancient artefacts found in some newly opened tomb of a cornered civilization.
+Left behind in a corner of the outdated Post City machinery the works of Fette Sans, Lou Cantor and Patrick Panetta appear allegorical like ancient artefacts found in some newly opened tomb of a cornered civilization.